 What happens after a 24-hour urine collection?

-Before you agree to the test or the procedure make sure you know:
+Before you agree to the test or procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure

 The risks and benefits of the test or procedure

 When and where you are to have the test or procedure

 When and how will you get the results

-- How much will you have to pay for the test or procedure
+How much you will have to pay for the test or procedure